sebastianpinedaar/finetuning_text_classifiers/README.md

 ## Run finetuning pipeline

 You can generate data for a specific configuration by running the finetuning script `finetune.py`.
+Remember to change the path to save the HuggingFace data and models , i.e. variable *workspace_path*.

 ```bash
 python finetune.py --model_name gpt2 --dataset_name imdb --lora_r 8 --learning_rate 0.005 --experiment_name ftc_0